Henry Addison DeLand

-Henry Addison Deland (October 25, 1834 — March 13, 1908) was a baking soda manufacturer from Fairport, New York who first visited Persimmon Hollow, Florida March 1876.
+Henry Addison DeLand (October 25, 1834 — March 13, 1908) was an American baking soda manufacturer from Fairport, New York, US and founder of DeLand, Florida and Stetson University.

+Henry Addison DeLand was born in Newark Valley, Tioga, New York, to parents Electra Tracy and Levi DeLand.

+DeLand first visited Persimmon Hollow, Florida, in March 1876.
 The community where his brother-in-law, O.P.
 Terry had purchased property to raise oranges intrigued him.
 So did the name chosen thus for the persimmon trees abundant in the area.
 On DeLand's first visit to the hollow he and his brother-in-law traveled from the north by rail to Jacksonville, then took a steamboat up the St. Johns River to Enterprise.
 As their rig headed to the hollow DeLand was unenthusiastic during his bumpy ride from Enterprise but as the flat terrain transitioned from swamp to rolling acreage it was reported that DeLand exclaimed, "This looks like the West.
 Here is snap and push.
 I am willing to go on."
 And he did.